dbuscher/pois/README.md

 # poisimulator
-Python framework simulating the data from a ground-based optical interferometry
+Python framework simulating the data from a ground-based optical interferometer